tamagui/tamagui/next.md

   - tokens-only type/docs
   - fix /types import
   - validate Label with Select, Input, Switch etc all work with it
-  - better docs on @tamagui/stacks (Sizable, ThemeableSizable, export variants)
-  - add more of a kitchen sink demo to starters
   - test Android in starters repo
   - size=5.5 icon scales diff
   - size={55} doesnt set size only icon